Villfuk02/Project-Nitrogen/Documentation/Short-term TODO.md

 - section titles
 - game design section order
 - used packages
-- can I assume the reader knows Unity?
+- how much do I need to describe Unity?
 ## text
 - [x] kapitoly
 - [ ] sekce a podsekce